 The Orion 20 gauge offers an exceptional value at half the cost of most entry level over-and-unders.
 Weatherby’s exceptional five-year limited warranty and customer service give you peace of mind.
 While the new 20 gauge is in high demand, they are widely distributed and available from most major sporting goods stores, including Scheels and Cabela’s.
 Many suppliers have the Orion 20 gauge listed below MSRP of $1,049, however, you are unlikely to find a used model for a while given this gun’s popularity.

 A field shotgun should be an instrument of functional beauty with an emphasis on function.
 If a gun isn’t reliable and pleasant to shoot, I’m certainly not going to pack it around in the partridge hills.
 Zach Hein agrees.

 “Overall, I couldn’t be happier with the Orion 20 gauge,” he said, “It’s light enough for a long day in the sage, smooth enough to be at home on a sporting clays range, and versatile enough to chase anything that flies.”

-Josh Tatman is an adventurer from northern Wyoming.
-He is passionate about conserving wild places and their inhabitants through education.
-He hunts the prairie, mountains, and desert with a 13 year old husky/shepherd cross named Bailey.
+Josh Tatman is from northern Wyoming.
+He is passionate about conserving the last remaining wild places and the creatures that call them home.